360matt/RunnableOverNetwork/README.md

 Allows you to send class Runnable files via the socket, load them into the CloassLoader and have it executed on the server side.
 So you can debug an application [remotely] without restarting it.

-/!\\ This project allow remote code execution, if you are not aware of the security risk of this library you should not use it /!\\
+⚠️ This project allow remote code execution, if you are not aware of the security risk of this library you should not use it.
+⚠️ This code enables Remote Code Execution (RCE).

 **None of the Authors are responsible for any damage caused by the misuse of this library**